Isayso/VideoLinkSafe/README.md

 Save and organize your YouTube links and playlists and local video files in a SQL database.
 Beta version for download.

 With Kodi video playlist Import/Export function.
 Hotkey for link import, Youtube playlists import possible.
 Needs youtube-dl to play high resolution videos with vlc.
+Drag&Drop support for local video files with thumbnail image generation.

  ![UI](list1.JPG)
  ![UI](list2.JPG)